How to prepare for NEET 2021 Examination

 Allow for short breaks in this timetable as “All work and no play makes Jack a dull boy.”

 Your time table should be timed such that you study the difficult topics multiple times and practice more number of questions and convert the difficult topics to easy ones.

-So how to prepare the NEET Study timetable?
+So how to prepare for NEET 2021 Study timetable?